Yoan98/code-block/README.md

 - request.js

     In request.js, there is a entry file,you can use HttpRequest class from axios.js and then export instance of that,but you should make a base config(serch on axios official) before.

+## websocket
+- client.js/server.js

+    There have two files, one is used for client, the other is used for server.
+Some basic function they have, like heratbeat, authorazation in jwt through sending message.